 Not long after leaving the ptarmigans, I took this shot with the morning sun on Fairchild Mountain.
 At this point I still had no idea whether I would be going up Fairchild, Hagues Peak, or Mummy Mountain.
 I planned to make that choice once I got to the saddle between Fairchild and Hagues with a better view of the final routes.

 I’ve been up to Lawn Lake two or three times and Crystal Lakes once, so the trail sign marking the fork for Crystal Lakes and the Saddle meant the start of new territory for me.

-I was still at the trail sign when I saw a doe at least a hundred yards away, near the northwest corner of Mummy Mountain’s SW face.
+I was still at the trail sign when I saw a doe roughly a hundred yards away, near the northwest corner of Mummy Mountain’s SW face.
 After bracing the camera on my trekking poles (my make-shift bipod) and taking a couple shots, I sighted a buck grazing a little further to the left and took this shot of him.

 As I shot the buck, with the camera, I noticed a second doe further to the left and started wondering if there might be a fawn around.
 Slowly walking up the trail a few yards, or meters, I spotted these two in the grass keeping a low profile.

 I wasn’t much further up the trail when I stopped one more time for a shot looking back down at Lawn Lake.
 Even from up here, I could still see the high water-mark scars from back before the Lawn Lake Dam breached and caused the Estes Park Flood 7-15-82 KWGN-TV.
 The damn was never rebuilt.